26.2 - the marathon:

 Marathon Countdown!

-For those of us running a Fall marathon we are heading into the final training weeks.
-Now is the time to focus on the goal and get mentally prepared for race day.
-Many runners have difficulty with the last few weeks of training.
-I know more than one marathon runner who put in a 20 mile run two weeks before the marathon because they thought they needed the extra training.
-For most runners, doing a 20-miler so close to the race will do more harm than good.
+After several months of marathon training it always feels good to be heading into the final training weeks.
+Now is the time to focus on your goal and get mentally prepared for race day.
+However many runners however have difficulty with the last few weeks of training.
+I know more than one marathon runner who put in a 20 mile run only two weeks before the marathon - because they thought they needed the extra training.
+For most runners, doing a 20-miler so close to the race date will do you more harm than good.

 Proper Tapering